Creating and associating configuration policies - AWS Security Hub

 Note

 If you use central configuration, Security Hub automatically disables controls that involve global resources in all Regions except the home Region.
 Other controls that you choose to enable though a configuration policy are enabled in all Regions where they are available.
 To limit findings for these controls to just one Region, you can update your AWS Config recorder settings and turn off global resource recording in all Regions except the home Region.
-When you use central configuration, you lack coverage for a control that isn't available in the home Region and any of the linked Regions.
-For a list of controls that involve global resources, see Controls that deal with global resources.
+When you use central configuration, you lack coverage for a control that isn't available in the home Region or any of the linked Regions.
+For a list of controls that involve global resources, see Controls that use global resources.

 Security Hub console